CodeMiko

 Youna Kang (born 27 February 1990), better known by her online 3D Virtual YouTuber persona CodeMiko and alias The Technician, is a South Korean-American Twitch streamer and YouTuber.
-Kang is best known for her live streams on Twitch, interviewing other streamers, content creators and internet personalities as her alter ego persona CodeMiko and for pushing the envelope with regards to interactivity in VTuber technology.
+Kang is best known for her live streams on Twitch, for interviewing other streamers, content creators, and internet personalities as her alter ego persona CodeMiko, and for pushing the envelope with regards to interactivity in VTuber technology.

-Kang created the CodeMiko persona using Unreal Engine, a motion capture suit from Xsens, motion capture gloves from Manus VR and a facial tracking helmet from MOCAP Design.
-The CodeMiko avatar is composed of 36000 polygons, modelled in Autodesk Maya and textured using Adobe Substance.
+Kang created the CodeMiko persona using Unreal Engine, a motion capture suit from Xsens, motion capture gloves from Manus VR, and a facial tracking helmet from MOCAP Design.
+The CodeMiko avatar is composed of 36,000 polygons, modeled in Autodesk Maya, and textured using Adobe Substance.

-While Kang originally created CodeMiko alone, the project is now developed by a team consisting of an engineer, an artist / animator / rigger, a publicist, a personal assistant and a manager.
+While Kang originally created CodeMiko alone, the project is now being developed by a team consisting of an engineer, an artist / animator / rigger, a publicist, a personal assistant, and a manager.

-Kang now focuses on leading the development effort, on broadcasting and idea generation.
-Kang is focused not just on the broadcasting, but rather on introducing new standards of interactivity with her audience.
-CodeMiko's virtual environment is designed to be quasi interactive, meaning that viewers can influence and modify the CodeMiko avatar and surroundings by engaging in live stream chat or by donating money.
+Kang now focuses on leading the development effort on broadcasting and idea generation.
+Kang is focused not just on broadcasting but rather on introducing new standards of interactivity with her audience.
+CodeMiko's virtual environment is designed to be quasi-interactive, meaning that viewers can influence and modify the CodeMiko avatar and surroundings by engaging in live stream chat or by donating money.

 Career

 Kang came up with the idea of CodeMiko while working at Nickelodeon.
-After being laid off due to the COVID-19 pandemic, she decided to pursue streaming full time.
+After being laid off due to the COVID-19 pandemic, she decided to pursue streaming full-time.
 Early on, she made around $300 per month from Twitch, which could not cover rent.
-This move was quite risky considering that Kang went into debt to acquire the Xsens Mo-cap suit, in total she accumulated over $20,000 of debt in order to get the setup she needed.
-She has attributed this debt and her poor risk management to her success:
+This move was quite risky considering that Kang went into debt to acquire the Xsens Mo-cap suit, in total, she accumulated over $20,000 in debt in order to get the setup she needed.
+She has attributed her success to this debt and her poor risk management.
 Kang states that, since CodeMiko project has been a success, she can now afford a comfortable living.

 Streaming

 Kang had her streaming breakthrough in 2021.
-She has attributed her sudden raise in popularity due to having a viral tweet on Twitter and going viral on r/LiveStreamFails on Reddit.
+She has attributed her sudden rise in popularity due to having a viral tweet on Twitter and going viral on r/LiveStreamFails on Reddit.